flipjs/blog-source/source/_posts/more-on-extracting-google-plus-photos.md

 npm install request
 {% endcodeblock %}

-This is much simpler to use to make http calls, than using the native module [**http**](http://nodejs.org/api/http.html).
+This is much simpler to use to make http calls, than using the core module [**http**](http://nodejs.org/api/http.html).
 See the code below:

 {% gist 6c24d36f0287e8e0ef7f %}